 - integrates active learning environments with authentic learning tasks;

-- fosters a personal connection with the class (teacher-student as well as student-
+- fosters a personal connection with the class (teacher-student as well as student- student); and

 - facilitates the process of learning in an online environment.